 College essay workshop – essay archetypes, common essay prompts, most common mistakes to avoid, and how to get personal

-Essay brainstorming and unlimited edits for up to three Common App personal statements, all four UC Application essay prompts, all essays for early schools and regular decision schools
+Essay brainstorming and unlimited edits for up to three Common App personal statements, all four UC Application essay prompts, and all supplemental essays for up to 8 different schools

 Access to anonymous versions of previous successful essays

 Supplementary materials support (research/music/art supplements, maker portfolios, etc)